hawcx/sdk_docs/docs/introduction.md

 1. **Enhanced Security**: Protect your users' data from unauthorized access and potential breaches.
 2. **Compliance**: Meet industry standards and regulations for data protection and privacy.
 3. **User Trust**: Build confidence in your application by implementing robust security measures.
-4. **Time-Saving**: Focus on developing your core features while HawcxFramework handles security concerns.
+4. **Time-Saving**: Focus on developing your core features while Hawcx Authentication handles security concerns.
 5. **Flexibility**: Easily integrate with various Android development frameworks, including native Java, React Native, and Flutter.

 ## Getting Started

-Ready to secure your Android application with HawcxFramework?
-Check out our [Get Started](get-started.md) guide to begin integration, or explore our [Demo Application](demo-application.md) to see HawcxFramework in action.
+Ready to secure your Android application with Hawcx Authentication?
+Check out our [Get Started](get-started.md) guide to begin integration, or explore our [Demo Application](demo-application.md) to see Hawcx Authentication in action.

-Protect your users, secure your data, and build trust in your application with HawcxFramework.
+Protect your users, secure your data, and build trust in your application with Hawcx Authentication.